antronerds/r2-tutorials/original/R2Tutorials.md

 Tutorial step 2
 ---------------

-1. Next to the pull down menu you can also choose for the “advanced dataset selection” tool.
+1. Next to the pull down menu you can also choose for the ï¿½advanced dataset selectionï¿½ tool.
 The advanced dataset selection facilitates searching through datasets using keywords and other filter options such as the minimal size of a dataset , the date a certain dataset was published etc. An example search would be finding all colon